hello-robot/stretch_tutorials/ros2/intro_to_ros2.md

 ### What is ROS_DOMAIN_ID?

-ROS_DOMAIN_ID is an environment variable that determines which DDS (Data Distribution Service) domain your ROS2 nodes will communicate on.
+ROS_DOMAIN_ID is an environment variable that determines which DDS (Data Distribution Service) domain your ROS 2 nodes will communicate on.
 Think of it as a "channel" or "network ID" - only nodes with the same ROS_DOMAIN_ID can discover and communicate with each other.

 This is particularly useful in environments where:
-- Multiple robots or ROS2 systems are running on the same network
+- Multiple robots or ROS 2 systems are running on the same network
-- Multiple users are developing ROS2 applications simultaneously
+- Multiple users are developing ROS 2 applications simultaneously
-- You want to isolate your ROS2 communication from other systems
+- You want to isolate your ROS 2 communication from other systems

 The ROS_DOMAIN_ID can be any integer from 0 to 101 (some values may be reserved depending on your DDS implementation).
 The default value is 0.